nagarajandeepu/Bug-Bounty-Toolkit/README.md

 # BBHT for Containers - Setup from scratch
-A single script for all the tools you need for bug bounty.
+A single script for the most popular tools you need for bug bounty.
 This script can setup a container from scratch with the required tools to get started on your journey towards Bounty Hunting

 ### FYI
-This script is intended to setup a container from scratch.
-As containers take up a huge amount of memory, this script may be modified to include or exclude tools, but will ensure the inclusion of all the required tools.
+**This script is intended to setup a container from scratch.
+As containers take up a huge amount of memory, this script may be modified to include or exclude tools, but will ensure the inclusion of all the required tools.**

 ***Shout-out to original creator of bbhtv1 >> https://github.com/nahamsec
 Shout-out to creator of bbhtv2 >> https://github.com/unethicalnoob***

-Bug Bounty Hunting Tools is a script to install the most popular tools

 ## Table of Contents